razagna/Accelerated-Cpp/Chapter 03/Exercises/README.md

 [^1]: the hint isn't clear enough for me
 [^2]: the remainder value isn't taken into account so the result isn't accurate
+[^3]: The program repeats this for every word in the input even if it had been previously counted